Killing four birds with one Gaussian process: the relation between different test-time attacks: Formal Analysis of Vulnerability

 \subsection{Evasion Attacks}

-To start our formal analysis, we define a classifier that cannot be fooled by an adversarial example or an evasion attack.
-However, we first recap the goal of the attacker. \begin{itemize} \item[] \textbf{Evasion Attack.} Given a classifier $f$ and an instance $x$ of a class $c$, find a perturbation $\delta$ such that $f$ outputs $c' \neq c$.
-A labeling oracle $o$ however still assigns $o(x+\delta)=c$. \end{itemize} We will show in the following that a static security guarantee fulfilling this definition is opposed to learning.
-To proceed, we assume correctly labeled data, and leave the study of training time attacks for future work.
-We further briefly define \emph{rejection} of a classifier which we need throughout this analysis.
-We assume a classifier can \emph{reject} a sample, in the sense that it does not assign the given sample to any predefined class.
+We first define a classifier that cannot be fooled by an adversarial example.
+In the following, we show that a classifier fulfilling this definition, and hence a static security guarantee, is opposed to learning.
+We briefly define \emph{rejection} of a classifier.
+A classifier can \emph{reject} a sample, in the sense that it does not assign the given sample to any predefined class.

-To define the secure classifier, we chose an abating similarity measure: as the distance from the training data increases, the measure approaches $0$.
-There is a $\rho$ such that for all training points, iff point $x'$ is in the closed ball $B(x,\rho)$ around a training point $x \in x_{tr}$ with radius $\rho$, then $x'$ cannot be an example of another class than $x$.
-In other words, all points in the $\rho$-ball around $x$ are of the same class.
-We formalize secure classification as
+To define a secure classifier, we chose a covariance with compact support (for example in \cite{846240}): as the distance from the training data increases, it reaches $0$.
+Furthermore, there is a $\rho$ such that for all training points, iff point $x'$ is in the closed ball $B(x_i,\rho)$ around a training point $x_i \in X_{tr}$ with radius $\rho$, then $x'$ cannot be an example of another class than $x_i$.
+In other words, all points in the $\rho$-ball around $x_i$ are of the same class.
+We formalize the secure classifier

-and obtain a secure classifier which cannot be fooled: Changing a sample enough to be classified as a different class means to alter $x'$ so much that $x' \in B(x_j,\rho)$ where $y_i \neq y_j$, or according to our definition, $o(x_i) \neq o(x_j)$.
-Then, by our definition, $x'$ is a valid instance of this class and not an adversarial example.
+that cannot be fooled: Changing a sample enough to be classified as a different class means to alter $x'$ so much that $x' \in B(x_j,\rho)$ where $y_i \neq y_j$.
+Then, by our definition, $x'$ is a valid instance of this other class and not an adversarial example.
+This secure classifier is equivalent to a GP given the following conditions: \textit{First}, GP has a rejection option based on $\rho$. \textit{Second}, writing $k(x_i, x_j)$ for the covariance between $x_i$ and $x_j$, there is no point $x'$ such that for two distinct $x_i$,$x_j \in X_{tr}$ both $k(x_i,x')>0$ and $k(x_j,x')>0$.

-The constant classifier, which can also not be fooled by evasion attacks, is then a special instance of the classifier described here: The number of points is one and $\rho = \infty$.
-Further, this secure classifier is equivalent to a 1-nearest-neighbor classifier using a threshold $\rho$.
-Finally, this secure classifier is also equivalent to a GP given the following conditions: